-- The humanitarian situation in Somalia has been worsened by a recent double climate disaster-drought in two thirds of the country. - Floods and droughts are two natural cyclic occurrences that frequently affect areas on a regular basis, claiming the lives of people, crops and animal. - The impact of political tensions in years. - COVID-19 and the worst desert locust infestation in years. - More than 70% of urban households reported a considerable drop in household income as a result of the pandemic's impact. - The onset of the COVID-19 pandemic and the resulting drop in economic performance of the country, as well as increased food consumption poverty levels by 18-20 per cent in urban Somalia - The COVID-19 outbreak impacted 30% of Somalia's small and medium-sized businesses, which are mostly owned by women.
+- The humanitarian situation in Somalia is continuously worsening by a recent double climate disaster-drought in two thirds of the country. - Floods and droughts are two natural cyclic occurrences that frequently affect areas on a regular basis, claiming the lives of people, crops and animal. - The impact of political tensions in years. - Experienced worst desert locust infestation in years. - More than 70% of urban households reported a considerable drop in household income as a result of the pandemic's impact. - COVID-19 decreased production and remittance resource inflows in the country, also resulted drop in economic performance of the country, as well as increased food consumption poverty levels by 18-20 per cent in urban Somalia, - The COVID-19 outbreak impacted 30% of Somalia's small and medium-sized businesses, which are mostly owned by women.
 Small-scale manufacturing, urban agriculture, construction, and service industry supply chains were among the hardest hit. - According to recent assessment, access to health care plummeted by 41.6 percent after the outbreak of the pandemic - Women who labor in the informal sector for small and medium-sized businesses were particularly among the hard hit.
 Their stress was exacerbated by the fact that they had to care for their children.
-In terms of access to education and learning opportunities for school-aged children who stayed at home, girls suffered disproportionately compared to boys.
+In terms of access to education and learning opportunities for schoolaged children who stayed at home, girls suffered disproportionately compared to boys.